 “Your word is a lamp to my feet and a light to my path.”
 Psalm 119:105

 If you’re looking for a new church home, would like to discover the distinctive philosophy that makes Grace Lutheran church an exciting and alive community of believers, or just want to refresh your knowledge about the Christian faith, then join us.
+Together we will explore our discipleship process of worship, grow, and engage.
 This twelve-week course meets every Sunday morning during the Sunday school hour.
 Please contact the church office for more information.

 - Location: Haag Church Library, Room 104